 When in wild conditions, Bunnies used to eats weeds, clover, wildflowers, grasses, flower, and vegetable plants when the temperature is warmer.
 But when the climates start changing and turn to cooler temperatures, bunnies tend to munch on buds, twigs, conifer needles, bark, and any remaining green plants.
 These stuffed rabbits used to eat in wild conditions.

 But what we can offer these wild bunnies in our backyard?
 Well, you can feed anything available in your house to rabbits.
 Several types of commercial pet bunny foods are available on market.
-This commercial food can also be feed to these wild rabbits.
-In this article, we will discuss in detail what do wild rabbits eat?
+This commercial food can also be feed to these what plants do wild rabbits eat.
+In this article, we will discuss in detail what do rabbits eat?

 Rabbits are herbivorous in nature so generally crave green plants that are readily available in wild conditions.
 The green plants preferred by rabbits include shrub, grass, and tree leaves, clover, and weeds.
 They are also reported to eat tree bark, particularly from fir, spruce, apple, cherry, and peach trees.
 Rabbits can also eat twigs as well as pine needles.

 It is reported that wild bunnies prefer green plants over other foodstuffs.
 They are also seen to climb up the tree in order to get the fresh green leaves.
 Also, if you let what do wild baby rabbits eat on a plate having carrots, they will prefer eating grass and shrub in the area over the carrots.
 This doesn’t mean that they do not like carrots or cannot eat carrots.
 Instead, they prefer green grasses and shrubs over other feedstuff.